moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/prompts_migration/_index.md

 ### Prompt Definition

-Agents are defined in [ai_gateway/agents/definitions](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/tree/main/ai_gateway/agents/definitions) of [AI Gateway](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist) project.
-The definitions are the `.yml` files stored in a folder per feature: `generate_issue_description` or `chat/react` or `chat/react/with_template`.
+Agents are defined in  [AI Gateway](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist) at [ai_gateway/agents/definitions](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/tree/main/ai_gateway/agents/definitions).
+The definitions are `.yml` files stored in a folder per feature: `generate_issue_description` or `chat/react` or `code_suggestions/generations/v2`.
+The folder is the agent-id.

 The name of YAML files is either the name of the model for which the prompt is defined or `base.yml`: `code_suggestions/completions/codegemma.yml` or `chat/react/base.yml`.
 If an agent definition for a specific model is requested by passing model metadata, then a definition for the model is used; otherwise, the base definition is used.

+This folder structure also supports versioning.
+For example, `v2` subfolder can be created in a feature folder and contain new prompts for all
+models: `code_suggestions/generations/v2/base.yml` and  `code_suggestions/generations/v2/mistral.yml`.
+The feature then uses `code_suggestions/generations/v2` instead of `code_suggestions/generations` as agent-id to point to the new prompt based on a condition, for example, a feature flag.

 As a result, the definitions are stored in the following structure: